JakubKorytko/images-cloud/README.md

 ## 🔍 Demo

-❗Both demo and "stanley" sample user uses images from https://unsample.net, list of pictures authors [here](./__credits.json)
+❗ Both demo and "stanley" sample user uses images from https://unsample.net, list of pictures authors [here](./__credits.json)

 You can check this app on https://imagescloud.korytko.me